Navy Public Affairs Command Holds Change of Command and Retirement Ceremony

 |0

-This work, Navy Public Affairs Command Holds Change of Command and Retirement Ceremony [Image 4 of 4], by PO1 Amber Gibson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Navy Public Affairs Command Holds Change of Command and Retirement Ceremony, by PO1 Amber Gibson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.